hwillson/meteor-issue-769/README.md

 ## Running

-Click on the login/logout button; You will see a "LOGGING IN" or "LOGGING OUT" status message.
+Click on the login/logout button; You will see a "LOGGING IN" or "LOGGING OUT" status message (also printed in the console).